 Company culture shapes the employee experience every day.
 It's the reason people look forward to work—or count down the hours until they can log off.

 From the energy in the office (or Zoom room) to the way teams collaborate, company culture drives employee empowerment and determines whether staff feel connected and motivated—or burned out and quietly checking out.
+The connection is so significant that one major study on the impact of organizational culture on turnover intention analyzed data from 25,285 employees to understand the relationship.
 As a leader, you play a key role in shaping that outcome.

 To help guide you, let's explore what company culture is, why it matters, and how to build a team culture that prioritizes your business goals and your staff's well-being equally.

-1. Shared values and purpose: A company’s core values define a company’s identity and influence every decision.
-When leadership upholds these values consistently, it builds trust among team members and encourages them to contribute with confidence.
+- Shared values and purpose: Your core values should influence every decision.
+When leadership upholds these values consistently, it builds trust among team members.

-3. Employee recognition and appreciation: Recognizing employee contributions strengthens employee engagement and retention.
-For example, formal awards and simple verbal shoutouts go a long way toward reinforcing positive behaviors.
+- Employee recognition and appreciation: Recognizing contributions strengthens retention—from formal awards to simple verbal shoutouts.

 While no two companies operate exactly the same way, most workplace cultures fall into these four categories: